Are you looking for the best fodder crops to grow in Kenya?

 - Fodder tree farming or agroforestry has many benefits such as nitrogen fixation a process to improve your soil fertility.

 - Companion planting like the push and pull method of planting corn and Desmodium an effective organic farming strategy to control weeds.

 Best Types of Fodder Grass in Kenya

-In this list, learn the best fodder types that do best in this region.
+In this list, learn the best fodder grasses in Kenya.
 You can raise them under irrigation or rain-fed farming.
 They are;